cooperhu/front-end-design-project/README.md

 Please demonstrate knowledge of a JS framework of your choosing.
 We recommend using React or Angular.

 Feel free to use NPM for any libraries available and make use of any ES6 features that are available.
-We also recommend using a CSS preprocessor of your choosing.

 ## Requirements
 1. Create a grid view of your own design displaying all images viewable in the gallery.